 It takes some growth and experience in the gospel to become comfortable with the concept of receiving personal revelation.
 Just like any doctrine of the gospel, our understanding of what constitutes revelation and how we receive it changes with our experiences in life and our efforts to learn more about it.
 In our efforts to receive revelation almost at will, we will need to become comfortable with the Spirit.
-This is especially true if you are required to give priesthood blessings or teach a class.
+This is especially true if you are required to give priesthood blessings, teach a class, or serve in a leadership position.

 Revelation comes in many forms and in many ways.
 But in all cases, revelation is communication from the Holy Ghost to our soul.
-Whether you consider his communication as coming into your mind, or into your heart, or as a feeling, or even as a reflex, or an intuition, it is a channel that opens up from God to man to instruct and enlighten.
+Whether you consider his communication as coming into your mind, into your heart, as a feeling, as a reflex, or an intuition, it is a channel that opens up from God to man to instruct and enlighten.

 President Russell M. Nelson stated the following in the April, 2018 General Conference: